 An amino acid called methionine, found largely in animal protein, is a key player in the 80/20 pH balance.
 Too much can cause bone damage, yet a moderate amount is necessary for building strong bones.

-This ties in with the pH-balanced diet (80% alkalizing, 20% acidifying foods) at the heart of the Save Our Bones Program.
+This ties in with the pH-balanced diet (80% alkalizing, 20% acidifying foods) at the heart of the Osteoporosis Reversal Program.

 In today’s post, we’re going to explore the role of methionine and how it relates to the 80/20 diet and your bone health.
 I also share several exciting studies that reveal little-known confirmed benefits of the methionine-restricted 80/20 pH-balanced diet.